ncatlab/nlab-content/pages/1065.md

 So homological algebra studies in particular the [[homology]] of [[chain complex]]es in [[abelian category|abelian categories]] -- therefore the name.

-The most refined 1-categorical approximation to the right context in which such [[chain complex]]es live is axiomatized by the structure of a [[triangulated category]].
-The true context however is the corresponding [[stable infinity-category]], of which the triangulated category in question is just the [[homotopy category of an (infinity,1)-category|homotopy category]].
+One of the most refined 1-categorical approximations to the right context in which such [[chain complex]]es live is axiomatized by the structure of a [[triangulated category]].
+Perhaps the better context however is the corresponding [[stable infinity-category]], of which the triangulated category in question is just the [[homotopy category of an (infinity,1)-category|homotopy category]] possibly enriched by derived Kan extensions as in the theory of [[dérivateur|dérivateurs]].

-#related entries#
+#Related entries#

 * [[additive and abelian categories]]